JuliaLang/julia/doc/manual/getting-started.rst

      -q, --quiet               Quiet startup (no banner)
      --color={yes|no}          Enable or disable color text
      --history-file={yes|no}   Load or save history
-     --no-history-file         Don't load history file (deprecated, use --history-file=no)

      --compile={yes|no|all}    Enable or disable compiler, or request exhaustive compilation -C, --cpu-target <target> Limit usage of cpu features up to <target>